Quacktillius/Text-based-Adventure/README.md

 ## Proposal

-In this project, we will use the 1981 arcade game **Galaga** as a source of inspiration and design a * *space arcade shooter* *.
+In this project, we have used the 1981 arcade game **Galaga** as a source of inspiration and designed a * *space arcade shooter* *.

 ### Game Description
 ##### Name: Astrid Crisis (not final)
-The fun game mechanics and its arcadey style will be the game's main feature, but there will also be a minimalistic story-line with a beginning and an end to guide the gameplay.
+The game's shooter mechanics and its arcadey style are the game's main feature, but there is also a minimalistic story-line (see Premise).

 ##### Premise
 You are a combat pilot sent as part of the UN Space Exploration Team (UNSET) to the newly discovered exoplanet Astrid.
 However, upon arrival you quickly find out that the planet was a trap set up by Alien Demons.
-With all of your crew members dead, you must fight your way back through an endless onslaught of Demons, killing as many as you can.
+With all of your crew members dead, you must fight in a heroic last-stand against an endless onslaught of Demons, killing as many as you can.

-##### Objective: Destroy waves of enemies before they reach the bottom of the screen, and survive by avoiding incoming projectiles.
+##### Objective: Destroy waves of enemies before they reach the bottom of the screen, and survive for as long as you can.

 ##### Player Mechanics
 The player will control a ship at the bottom of the screen.